Mapmaker Matrices

 The Sunderland Collection houses maps, atlases, and books of knowledge spanning six centuries, created by cartographers from around the world.
 Mapmakers, astronomers, and geographers cultivated intricate networks that facilitated an international exchange of knowledge and ideas.

 Our interactive map matrices aim to uncover these connections, highlighting key relationships such as apprenticeships, collaborations, patronage, and the purchasing of printing plates.
-By visualizing these links between cartographers, publishers, scholars and scientists, the collection is brought to life, inviting us to view it not just as a series of standalone books, but as a dynamic compendium of cosmographical knowledge, continually reshaped and refined over the centuries through intellectual exchange.
+By visualising these links between cartographers, publishers, scholars and scientists, the collection is brought to life, inviting us to view it not just as a series of standalone books, but as a dynamic compendium of cosmographical knowledge, continually reshaped and refined over the centuries through intellectual exchange.

 Zoom in to explore relationships, uncover collaborations, and see how bodies of work intertwined across time and fields.